omnilaboratory/omnicore-proxy/Readme.md

 ## omnicored proxy api

-This proxy offers anonymous omnicore services to anonymous users and is currently for regtest/testnet only.
+This proxy offers public anonymous omnicore services to anonymous users and is currently for regtest/testnet only.
+It acts as the backend of OBD and can be deployed on a remote cloud.
+The motivation is to decouple the lightning node and the full Bitcoin/Omnilayer node, to lower the barriers of OBD deployment.

 The mainnet version will be available after omnicore V0.12 is activated.

 ### main api